lyteword/chspurgeon-tod/volume-2/psalm-34.md

 **Verse 21.** Conscience self the culprit tortures, gnawing him with pangs unknown; For that now amendment's season is for ever past and gone, And that late repentance findeth pardon none for all her moan. *S. Peter Damiano, 988-1072.*

 **Verse 21.** *Shall be desolate.* In the margin it is, *shall be guilty.* And this is the proper meaning of the original word, (wmvay).
 They are guilty, and liable to punishment.
-Thus the word is frequently rendered in our version (see Le 4:13,22); and generally includes it in the idea of guilt, and the punishment incurred by it. *Samuel Chandler, D.D.*
+Thus the word is frequently rendered in our version (see Le 4:13,22); and generally includes it in the idea of guilt, and the punishment incurred by it. *Samuel Chandler, D. D.*

 **Verse 22.** The promises of God to his church, and his threatenings of sin recorded in the living book of his word, are not antiquate; no age shall ever superannuate them, or put them out of full force and virtue.
 What if good persons and good causes do suffer oppression?
 The poet is a divine in that case—